RA Wind

 Technology/solution:

-RA Wind offers wind farm developers and owners a compelling value proposition with 1) Streamlined maintenance processes for significant savings; 2) Larger turbines and efficient floating installations for cost-efficiency; 3) High reliability and extended component lifespan minimize downtime; 4) Introduction of a new market player to strengthen competition; and 5) Environmentally conscious practices, cutting emissions and materials use leading to a reduction of CO2 emissions.
+RA Wind offers wind farm developers and owners a compelling value proposition with 1) Streamlined maintenance processes for significant savings; 2) Larger turbines and efficient floating installations for cost-efficiency; 3) High reliability and extended component lifespan to minimize downtime; 4) Introduction of a new market player to strengthen competition; and 5) Environmentally conscious practices, cutting emissions and materials use leading to a reduction of CO2 emissions.

 Owner: